daryldelrosario/daryldelrosario/README.md

 - 🔭 Creative intuition with an analytical mind
 - 🌱 Currently learning how to break free from the matrix
 - 👯 Looking to collaborate with awesome people
-- 🥅 Refining my coding skills via [TheOdinProject](https://theodinproject.com)
+- 🥅 Always refining my coding skills
 - ⚡ Fun fact: I am an adrenaline enthusiast.
 - 🛩️ I've gone skydiving, black water rafting and atv-ing to name a few.